 It is meant to teach them how not to make the same mistake again.
 While teaching your children how to manage their big emotions and take responsibility for their actions, don’t forget to reward them for good behavior.

 Being a father can change your life on so many levels.
-Taking care of a little human being who idolizes and trusts you with all their heart can feel overwhelming at times.
-But, even if you feel like you have no clue as to what you’re supposed to do, you’re still doing a fantastic job just by being there.
+Taking care of a little person who idolizes and trusts you with all their heart can sometimes feel overwhelming.
+But, even if you feel like you have no idea what you’re supposed to do, you’re still doing a fantastic job just by being there.